CarletonABL/QuIK/ReadMe.md

 ### Robot Definitions

 This codebase defines several robots, for benchmarking, in the ``+robots`` package.
 Each robot is coded as a matlab function that returns a structure of DH parameters, base transform, and tool transform.

+## Citations

+If you use our work, please reference our publication below.
+Recommended citation:

+[1] S. Lloyd, R. Irani, and M. Ahmadi, "Fast and Robust Inverse Kinematics for Serial Robots using Halley’s Method," IEEE Transactions on Robotics, In Press, 2022.